-The Pete Best: Keith Jackson.
+- The Pete Best: Keith Jackson.
 When Frank Gifford was unavailable during the first season, executive producer Roone Arledge hired Jackson for the play-by-play.
 When Gifford became available, Jackson was unceremoniously fired.
-According to the book "Monday Night Mayhem", Jackson didn't even know he'd been fired until media reporters called him, asking for comment.
+According to the book Monday Night Mayhem, Jackson didn't even know he'd been dumped until media reporters called him, asking for comment.

 - In contrast with many Pete Bests, however, things ended up working out for Jackson, who went on to a long and prominent career as ABC's lead college football voice.

 - Real Life Writes the Plot: Hurricane Katrina postponed a 2005 game between the New York Giants and New Orleans Saints, moving it from a Sunday afternoon game to Monday night and causing that Monday to have two games.
 A similar situation occurred in October 1987, but for non-weather related reasons, when a World Series Game 7 at the Minneapolis Metrodome resulted in moving a regularly scheduled Vikings game to Monday night.
 The concept of a Monday night doubleheader in Week 1 was later added into the schedule permanently with the move to ESPN, along with a Christmas doubleheader in 2006 as it fell on a Monday that year.